marcop11/dem-shadows/README.md

 This produces a raster where the value of each pixel equals:

 ```
-Number of hours of sun for per pixel
+Number of hours of sun per pixel
 ```

 Example Cumulative Shadows (included in repo):